cycle/docs/annotated/entity.md

 bigInteger  | ---                       | Big/long integer (usually 64 bits), check your DBMS to check it's the size.
 **string**  | [length:255]              | String with specified length, a perfect type for emails and usernames as it can be indexed. text        | ---                       | Database specific type to store text data.
 Check DBMS to find size limitations. tinyText    | ---                       | Tiny text, same as "text" for most of the databases.
-Differs only in MySQL. longText    | ---                       | Long text, same as "text" for most of the databases.
-Differs only in MySQL. double      | ---                       | [Double precision number.] (https://en.wikipedia.org/wiki/Double-precision_floating-point_format) float       | ---                       | Single precision number, usually mapped into "real" type in the database. decimal     | precision,&nbsp;[scale:0] | Number with specified precision and scale. datetime    | ---                       | To store specific date and time, DBAL will automatically force UTC timezone for such columns. date        | ---                       | To store date only, DBAL will automatically force UTC timezone for such columns. time        | ---                       | To store time only.
+It differs only in MySQL. longText    | ---                       | Long text, same as "text" for most of the databases.
+It differs only in MySQL. double      | ---                       | [Double precision number.] (https://en.wikipedia.org/wiki/Double-precision_floating-point_format) float       | ---                       | Single precision number, usually mapped into "real" type in the database. decimal     | precision,&nbsp;[scale:0] | Number with specified precision and scale. datetime    | ---                       | To store specific date and time, DBAL will automatically force UTC timezone for such columns. date        | ---                       | To store date only, DBAL will automatically force UTC timezone for such columns. time        | ---                       | To store time only.
 *timestamp* | ---                       | Timestamp without a timezone, DBAL will automatically convert incoming values into UTC timezone.
-Do not use such column in your objects to store time (use datetime instead) as timestamps will behave very specific to select DBMS. binary      | ---                       | To store binary data.
+Do not use such column type in your objects to store time (use `datetime` instead) as timestamps will behave very specific to select DBMS. binary      | ---                       | To store binary data.
 Check specific DBMS to find size limitations. tinyBinary  | ---                       | Tiny binary, same as "binary" for most of the databases.
-Differs only in MySQL. longBinary  | ---                       | Long binary, same as "binary" for most of the databases.
-Differs only in MySQL. json        | ---                       | To store JSON structures, such type usually mapped to "text", only Postgres support it natively.
+It differs only in MySQL. longBinary  | ---                       | Long binary, same as "binary" for most of the databases.
+It differs only in MySQL. json        | ---                       | To store JSON structures, such type usually mapped to "text", only Postgres support it natively.

 ## Enums